takelwerk/takelage-var/README.md

 ## Fixtures multitestvars and testvars

-Arguably the most useful feature of the takeltest plugin are the *multitestvars* and *testvars* fixtures.
+Arguably the most useful feature of the pytest-takeltest plugin are the *multitestvars* and *testvars* fixtures.
 The fixtures resolve and expose ansible variables as a python dict: